 We also have leases on facilities used in our former restaurant business, all of which we subsequently subleased.
 These leases and subleases contain one or more renewal options, generally for five or ten-year periods.
 The restaurant leases are accounted for as operating leases.
 Our contingent liability related to these leases is \$16 million as of December 31, 2015.
 However, management considers the likelihood of any material funding related to these leases to be remote.
 Our leasing activity also includes those entered into by our hotels for various types of equipment, such as computer equipment, vehicles and telephone systems.
 Equipment leases are accounted for either as operating or capital leases, depending on the characteristics of the particular lease arrangement.
 Equipment leases that are characterized as capital leases are classified as furniture and equipment and are depreciated over the life of the lease.
-The amortization expense.
+The amortization expense applicable to capitalized leases is included in depreciation expense.